coredumperror/AntiAI_Bot/README.md

 # Anti-AI Discord Bot

-Anti-AI is a Discord bot that automatically deletes any messages sent to any channel in your server by the Discord AI image manipulation apps:
+Anti-AI is a Discord bot that automatically deletes any messages sent to any channel in your server by the following Discord AI image manipulation apps:

 * @Viggle